galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 > smithwilson, heip bergerparker, boney, efron, shen, solow, bootstrap, qstat, coverage, anderberg, hamming, jclass, jest,
 > ochiai, canberra, thetayc, invsimpson*, just to name a few ;).
 >
-> Now you do not need to know what all these metrics are, but just remember that there is not a single
+> Now, you do not need to know what all these different metrics are, but just remember that there is not a single
 > definition of diversity and as always, the metric you choose to use may influence your results.
 >
 {: .tip}